sychan/kb_sdk_docs/_sources/tutorial/implement.rst.txt

     $ kb-sdk install AssemblyUtil

 That added an entry for ``AssemblyUtil`` to your ``dependencies.json`` file.
-It also added a python package under ``lib/AssemblyUtil``.
+It also added a python package under ``lib/installed_clients``.
 Other dependencies can be added the same way.

 .. important::

     Don't forget to ``git add`` these new dependencies to your source control when you run kb-sdk install.

-At the top of your ``module_nameImpl.py`` file, the module is impored with:
+At the top of your ``module_nameImpl.py`` file, the module is imported with:

 .. code-block:: python

-    from AssemblyUtil.AssemblyUtilClient import AssemblyUtil
+    from installed_clients.AssemblyUtilClient import AssemblyUtil

 If you made any changes to this code, run the ``kb-sdk test`` command again to make sure you have no errors.